-Teachable is one of the best online course platforms.
-It’s easy to use, reasonably priced and offers all the important features to deliver engaging online courses.
+Teachable is one of the most popular online course platforms.
+It’s easy to use and offers all the features to create and sell online courses.

-So, I have created this ultimate Teachable pricing guide, where I’ll explain everything about the pricing tiers and their differences.
+So, we created this thorough Teachable pricing guide, where we’ll explain everything about the pricing tiers and their differences.
 We’ll also compare its pricing to the competitors.

 Let’s dive right into it.

-In addition to the monthly/annual cost, the course platform charges a transaction fee on your sales on the free and Basic plans.
+On top of the subscription cost, Teachable also charges a transaction fee on the Free ($1 + 10%) and Basic (5%) plans.

-Now, as you are familiar with the overall pricing structure, let’s discuss each plan in detail.
+Now that you know the overall pricing structure, let’s discuss each plan in detail.